Festival update – January 2021:

 ELIGIBILITY AND ENTRY

 1) Submitted feature films must not have been broadcast, distributed, offered on VOD or screened commercially in the Vancouver area.
-Given the impact of COVID-19, VIFF will consider short films that have screened at online festivals as long as said festivals have geo-blocked to their regions.
+Given the impact of COVID-19, VIFF will consider films that have screened at online festivals as long as said festivals have geo-blocked to their regions.

 2) International submissions should have been completed after June 1, 2020.
 Canadian submissions should have been completed after January 1, 2020.